OLD LENS DIE HARD: Recommendation for old Nikkor PC lens

 The first try is pc 35mm.

-I found one sold at only $120 in ebay, so I just got it without hesitation.
+I found one sold at only $120 on ebay, so I just got it without hesitation.

-The condition was pretty good, and the function worked perfect.
+The condition was pretty good, and the function worked perfectly.

-Here are some sample pictures I shot by this old lens.
+Here are some sample pictures I shot with this old lens.

 What do you think?

-Honestly, I did not expect very much before I actually shot by this lens.
+Honestly, I did not expect much before I shot by this lens.

-But the image quality was so good that I had to know how an old nikkor lens has a strong potential can be used for today’s DSLR.
+But the image quality was so good that I had to know how an old Nikkor lens has a strong potential and can be used for today’s DSLR.

-OK, how about using this old for a serious long exposure shooting?
+OK, how about using this old one for a serious long-exposure shooting?

-I tested with D810 at a cloudy morning by the Yodogawa-river riverside:
+I tested with D810 on a cloudy morning by the Yodogawa-river riverside:

 Firecrest ND3.9 (13 stops), having 210 seconds long exposure.